repairearth/vue-router-transition/README.md

 # vue-router-transition
-A light weight page transition library for vue-router
+A page transition plugin for vue-router

 ## Usage